 Bangsiri used to be very reactive in certain situations—she’d bark at strangers who approached us on the street, often she’d bark at children, having anyone in the apartment was a big no, and she became very reactive to strange dogs around 2011 or so.
 Well, a couple of trainers advised me to be more protective of her personal space and it worked.
 The problem went away completely and she became the quietest, calmest dog for years.
 She hardly notices people and other animals now—but I’m not sure whether that’s because I made an effort to be more protective of her or if it’s the result of declining vision and hearing.

 The thing is, I needed to work, and Bangsiri couldn’t even be left unattended with a water bowl anymore—it was a safety hazard.
 The few reliable pet sitters in town couldn’t take her on.
 I kept her in day boarding and then eventually the vet told me we’d have to find another hospital by the end of September.
-That meant packing all our stuff, cancelling the lease I’d just signed, and moving back to our old neighbourhood.
-I was prepared to do it, but then Bangsiri’s condition took a turn for the worse.
+That meant packing all our stuff, canceling the lease I’d just signed, and moving back to our old neighborhood.
+All of which I was prepared to do, but then Bangsiri’s condition took a turn for the worse.